nuxeo/doc.nuxeo.com-content/src/admindoc/installation/installing-the-nuxeo-platform-on-linux.md

 {{/callout}}

-### <span style="color: rgb(0,0,0);font-size: 16.0px;line-height: 1.5625;">Installing from the APT Sources Using the <span style="color: rgb(0,0,0);">Graphical</span> User Interface</span>
+### Installing from the APT Sources Using the Graphical User Interface

-&nbsp;
+{{! multiexcerpt name='apt-repo-install-UI'}}
+{{#> callout type='note' }}

+This requires X11.

+{{/callout}}

-{{!-- unmigrated-wiki-markup: {multi-excerpt:name=apt-repo-install-UI} {note} This requires X11. {note} # Edit the "Software sources": using the Unity Dash, running "\{{gksudo software-properties-gtk}}", or browsing the "\{{System/Administration/Software Sources}}" Gnome 2 menu. # Download [the Nuxeo key|http://apt.nuxeo.org/nuxeo.key] and import it in the "Authentication" tab. # Add the Nuxeo APT repository: on the "Other Software" tab, add "\{{deb http://apt.nuxeo.org/ trusty releases}}" to the sources. (if you're using another version of Ubuntu, replace trusty by the adequate name, for instance *raring* for Ubuntu 13.04) # Click on that link to install Nuxeo: {html}[apt://nuxeo](apt://nuxeo){html}. # Follow the instructions displayed.
-If it's your first install, you can configure: #* the bind address, #* the port, #* the database (a preconfigured PostgreSQL database is suggested by default).
+1. Edit the "Software sources": using the Unity Dash, running `gksudo software-properties-gtk`, or browsing the `System/Administration/Software Sources` Gnome 2 menu.
+1. Download [the Nuxeo key](http://apt.nuxeo.org/nuxeo.key) and import it in the "Authentication" tab.
+1. Add the Nuxeo APT repository: on the "Other Software" tab, add `deb http://apt.nuxeo.org/ trusty releases` to the sources. (if you're using another version of Ubuntu, replace trusty by the adequate name, for instance *raring* for Ubuntu 13.04)
+1. Click on that link to install Nuxeo: [apt://nuxeo](apt://nuxeo).
+1. Follow the instructions displayed.
+If it's your first install, you can configure:
+  1. the bind address,
+  1. the port,
+  1. the database (a preconfigured PostgreSQL database is suggested by default).
 The platform is installed as a service.
-It is automatically started and set to automatically start at boot. # Open a browser and type the URL [http://localhost:8080/nuxeo/].
-The [startup wizard|Setup#Setup-wizard] is displayed so you can setup your Nuxeo platform and select the module you want to install.{multi-excerpt} --}}
+It is automatically started and set to automatically start at boot.
+1. Open a browser and type the URL `http://NUXEO_SERVER/nuxeo/`.
+The [startup wizard]({{page version='60' space='admindoc' page='setup'}}) is displayed so you can setup your Nuxeo platform and select the module you want to install.

-&nbsp;
+{{! /multiexcerpt}}

 ### Installing from the APT Sources from the Terminal